Herrie82/awesome-floss-mobile/README.md

 ## Free Hardware Projects

-These are phones that aim to have "open hardware".
-This usually means it will either let you freely install what ever OS, or that it allows hacking, or that it runs with fully-free OS's.
-A fully free SoC is unlikely.
+Although a fully free SoC is unlikely, There are hardware projects which intend to make everything as free/open as they can.
+This usually means it will either let you freely install what ever OS, or that it allows hacking (they may even release schematics), or that it runs with a fully free operating system.

 * [ZeroPhone](https://www.crowdsupply.com/arsenijs/zerophone) - A work-in-progress open source, Linux-powered, $50 smartphone.
 Based on the Raspberry Pi Zero, ESP8266 and Arduino.
-* [Librem 5](https://puri.sm/products/librem-5/) - A work-in-progress premuim smartphone that is intended to respect security, privacy and freedom.
+* [Librem 5](https://puri.sm/products/librem-5/) - A work-in-progress premium smartphone that is intended to respect security, privacy and freedom.
+* [Pine64 Phone](https://liliputing.com/2018/10/pine64-is-developing-a-linux-smartphone.html) - Pine64 sell single-board computers.
+They are now working on a Linux-powered smartphone planned to run Plasma Mobile.
+They are also selling low-cost laptops.
 * [Necunos Mobile](https://necunos.com/mobile/) - A privacy centric open source phone.
 To-Be-Announced.
 * [Neo900](https://neo900.org/) - An in-dev successor to the N900 phone with modern hardware (including LTE).
 Can run on a fully FLOSS OS, and allows you to install which ever OS you want.
+* [DragonBox Pyra](https://pyra-handheld.com/) - A laptop-style handheld computer.

 ## Recommended Android Phones